the-turing-way/the-turing-way/ways_of_working.md

 # Members at Maintainers and Constitutional-Level Roles

-In 2023-2024, _The Turing Way_ adopted three institutional "levels", described in the Foreword section of _The Turing Way_ book.
+In 2023-2024, _The Turing Way_ adopted three institutional "levels", described in the Foreword of _The Turing Way_ book.

 1. The “Community level" ("Operational-level”) norms that influence the everyday decisions and actions made by community members such in participating in the community and contributing to the book.
 2. The "Maintenance" (“Collective choice") norms that allow different groups of people to come together to work on and promote specific area/initiative in the project as well as define/change process to make operational level participation easier.
 In _The Turing Way_ it happens through formal and informal Working Groups (WGs).